Holmfirth: Holmfirth Choral Society

 Holmfirth Choral Society hold regular classical choral music concerts in Holmfirth Civic Hall and the Holme Valley Orchestra plays throughout the year.

-The town is particularly associated with an unusual choral folk song, known as the Holmfirth Anthem.

 Holmfirth's Film Festival and Festival of Folk are held every May, and its Arts Festival takes place over two weeks in June.

 Film festival

 The town's cinema, the Picturedrome, which opened in 1912 as the Valley Theatre, is now a live music venue and has been nominated for the NME Best Small Venue.
 It hosts various music events.
 Acts such as Adam Ant, Bad Manners, Buzzcocks, Evile, Fish, Half Man Half Biscuit, Hawkwind, John Martyn, Ocean Colour Scene, the Red Hot Chilli Pipers, Ron Sexsmith, Saxon, Suzi Quatro and the Beat have performed.

 Art week

 Holmfirth Art Week, with its July exhibition in the Civic Hall, raises money for Macmillan Cancer Relief.

 Holmfirth Festival of Folk

 The Holmfirth Festival of Folk takes place in May of each year, featuring a wide selection of folk music and folk dance acts from around the UK.
 Performances take place in a variety of indoor and outdoor venues throughout the town.